pandas-ml/pandas-ml/doc/source/modelframe.rst

    Name: A, dtype: int64

-You can update data and target via properties, in addition to standard ``pandas.DataFrame`` ways.
+You can update data and target via properties.
+Also, columns / value assignment are supported as the same as ``pandas.DataFrame``.

 .. code-block:: python